lasma/sqla-flask-example/README.md

 ## Installing Python Modules (Ubuntu)

-__Ideally python modules should be installed in a virtual environment__
+__Ideally, python modules should be installed in a virtual environment__

 Install pip using package installer: